 2) Unusual Loud Knock inside the Engine

 In any engine, you will notice some audible fine knocks produced by valve clearances.
 When you hear this it doesn’t bother you because it goes with the engine in even timings.
-In fact, a good engine knock can be noisier when oil supply is not in its required level.
+In fact, a good engine knock can be noisier when the oil supply is not at its required level.
 However, if you fill it to the right measurement the knocks slightly vanishes.

-A loud knock in an engine cannot be minimized by oil and valve adjustments is a symptom of something serious that should be given attention to before your car stalls you along the way.
+A loud knock in an engine cannot be minimized by oil and valve adjustments are a symptom of something serious that should be given attention to before your car stalls you along the way.
 Even you overfill with oil your engine, the sound doesn’t minimize but instead, it worsens.
 The possibility could be any of the parts connected to the piston-like connecting rod, piston pin, or connecting rod bearings are about to be replaced.

 When your car overheats accompanied by knocks and you feel a decreased power when you accelerate, a possible problem is connecting rod bearings being slowly crushed.

 When your car emits bluish thick smoke this means oil is being mixed with your fuel into the combustion chamber.
 Why the piston rings maybe are already worn?
 The consequence would be, oil escapes in between the liner and piston rings and mixes with the fuel which produces an abnormal mixture causing a bluish smoke.

 For sure before the schedule for oil change comes the oil is no longer in its proper level because it was consumed in the combustion chamber which is not the normal way.

 Secondly, there is a leakage in the intake valve (s).
 The valve seal may have been perforated or worn thus, oil passes through the valve stem and mixes with air and fuel.

 If you have addressed the causes you’ve found as you were led and guided by the symptoms, I am sure you have not only saved the crankshaft but also the possibility of an engine overhaul.